SkyToGround/DetectorSensitivity/README.md

 When the application is compiled, you will find an executable in the current directory.

 ##Running the examples
 As quite a few arguments are required in order for the application to run, it is suggested that you start by testing the provided example-files.
 Run an example using the "--config_file" argument, e.g. "./MobileDetectorSim --config_file example_3.ini".
+Use the `--verbose` flag to get information on the progress of the calculations.

 Note that the file "example_1.ini" has a set of settings which requires a significant amount of time to run.

+##Disclaimer
+I have run several tests of the code to make sure that the calculations are correct.
+However, I can not ensure that they really are and thus the results should be dubble checked with experimental data if it is to be used with real measurement systems.

+Due to some recent changes in the code, when setting the application to find the optimal integration time, it is possible for the minima finding algorithm to get stuck on a local minima and thus the `act_vs_time` command should be used so that you can verify that the code actually found the global minima.

+If "unexpected" input parameters are used, the code might very well enter an infinite loop.
+If you are running in `verbose` mode and have not received a new message in a while, the code has probably entered an infinite loop.
+The suggested solution to that (for now) is to test other input values or to start debugging.

 ##To-Do
 These are in no particular order.